 What You Need to Know Before You Go to Seacliff State Beach

 - This oceanfront campground is justifiably popular.
-Your best bet is to make reservations as far in advance as possible, which is 7 months ahead.
+Your best bet is to make reservations as far in advance as possible, which is seven months ahead.
 Learn about how to make California state park reservations.
 To be ready in time to snag a spot before they're all gone, pick your target sites before the reservation window opens by checking the campground map ahead of time.
+You can also see photos of the campsites at CampSite Photos.

 - A limited number of non-hook up campsites are sold by lottery at 12:30 p.m. every day.
 You have to be there with your RV before noon to sign up for the lottery.